James Marcello: Personal

-Marcello has been married to Sandra Marcello since the early 1960s and has three children with her, Samuel, James Marcello, Jr., Rocco, and had two daughters Debbie and Mary from a minor affair "which Marcello never known" and eight grandchildren including his grandson Jimmy Marcello Jr.
+Marcello has been married to Sandra Marcello since the early 1960s and has three children with her, Samuel, James Marcello, Jr., and Rocco.
+He had two daughters, Debbie and Mary, by an extramarital relationship.

-Marcello also had a mistress for more than two decades who took his last name and testified for the prosecution in the Family Secrets trial.
+Marcello had a mistress for more than two decades who took his last name and testified for the prosecution in the Family Secrets trial.
 Connie Marcello told jurors in 2007 that James Marcello had given her thousands of dollars a month in cash.